-LEARNING RELIGIOUS LEADERSHIP IN SITU

-WILLEM HOUTS AND DAVID R. SAWYER
+LEARNING RELIGIOUS LEADERSHIP IN SITU WILLEM HOUTS AND DAVID R. SAWYER

-Abstract
+Abstract:

 The art of religious leadership is not something that is easily taught in a classroom or even field education setting.
 The unique combination of the person, gifts, and personality of the leader, and the context, relationships, and history of the congregational setting dictate the particular form of leadership at that place and time.
-We suggest that one of the best ways to foster religious leadership in a congregational setting is through intentional peer learning groups that are instituted while a religious leader is in their first position following formal schooling.
-These groups have certain characteristics which allow for personal growth and discovery allowing individuals to lead with integrity and imagination in new and unique contexts while being faithful to their calling as a religious leader.
+We suggest that one of the best ways to foster religious leadership in a congregational setting is through intentional peer learning groups.
+These groups have certain characteristics which allow for personal growth and discovery, allowing individuals to lead with integrity and imagination in new and unique ways.